Architaa16/Flappy-Quest-/README.md

 2. Open the project folder in your preferred code editor.
    Open the index.html file in a browser to start playing the game.

-3. How to Play
+3. How to Play:
    Click or press any key to make the bird fly upwards.
    Avoid hitting the pipes.
    Try to get the highest score possible by passing through gaps in the pipes.

-4. Contributing
+4. Contributing:
    Feel free to fork this project, submit issues, or create pull requests.
 Contributions are always welcome!